Many patients state that their single largest concern with going to the dentist is the placement of crowns.

 You have a cross-bite – where the upper teeth fail to come down just in front of the lower teeth when biting together.

-During your initial consultation with your orthodontic specialist you will discuss which type of orthodontic treatment is right for you based on your specific needs.
-Sometimes more than one type of treatment is needed.
+During your initial consultation with your orthodontic specialist, you will discuss which type, or types, of orthodontic treatment is right for you based on your specific needs.

-Despite being approved by the FDA, as yet no laser system has received the American Dental Association’s (ADA’s) Seal of Acceptance as an alternative to mainstream treatment.
+Despite being approved by the FDA, there hasn't been any laser system that has received the American Dental Association’s (ADA’s) Seal of Acceptance as an alternative to mainstream treatment.
 However, many dentists are using laser therapy very successfully to treat a variety of dental issues.

 By far the most common dental procedure that uses laser technology is cosmetic teeth whitening.
-Teeth whitening is the number one cosmetic dental procedure in the U.S. because it is a quick, painless method of correcting discolored teeth and provides patients with a significantly brighter smile.
+Teeth whitening is the number one cosmetic dental procedure in the U.S. because it is a quick and painless method of correcting discolored teeth that provides patients with a significantly brighter smile.

 This can give the wearer increased confidence in personal, professional and social situations.
-In fact, many people consider a great smile to be able to seriously influence your success in life.
+In fact, many people believe that a great smile can seriously influence your success in life.

-One of the biggest benefits of laser teeth whitening is the speed with which you can both have the procedure undertaken and see the results.
-Typically, you can expect a laser teeth whitening session to be completed in under 90minutes, making it easy to fit into even the busiest of schedules.
+One of the biggest benefits of laser teeth whitening is the speed with which you can both have the procedure done and see the results.
+Typically, you can expect a laser teeth whitening session to be completed in under 90 minutes which makes it easy to fit into most schedules.
 Better still, the majority of patients find that one treatment is enough to significantly brighten their teeth for a period of time.
 That said, no whitening treatment lasts forever.

-The length of time you can expect your teeth to maintain their whiteness will depend on several factors including your oral healthcare routine, using complementary whitening products such as toothpastes and mouthwashes with whitening ingredients, and how willing you are to try and avoid food and drink that are likely to cause staining, such as coffee and red wine.
-Many patients who choose laser teeth whitening schedule annual or even 6 monthly treatments in order to keep up the appearance of their smile.
+The length of time you can expect your teeth to maintain their whiteness will depend on several factors including your oral healthcare routine, the use of complimentary whitening products such as toothpaste and mouthwash with whitening ingredients, and how willing you are to try and avoid food and drink that are likely to cause stainings, such as coffee and red wine.
+Many patients who choose laser teeth whitening schedule annual or bi-annual treatments in order to keep up the appearance of their smile.